 The trip up the Blackwater is as calm and still as you would expect. Â Although I do have sail up eventually, we do have to switch the engine on as we drift along at a couple of knots.
 We can’t spend a whole day on the return.
 Lots of people are trying to take advantage of the glorious day but are similarly challenged to go at any speed but everyone is showing willing.

 I get to take quite a few pictures of the other boat up the Wallet and the Orwell.
-The highlight of which was seeing a porpoise and her young swimming in the Wallet, although I will admit it isn’t the best picture in the world!
-Maria became an excited school girl when she saw it!
-Really sweet as she spontaneously bursts into tears.
+The highlight of which was seeing a porpoise and her young swimming in the Wallet,

 As we pass Felixstowe Maria pops the roast into the oven so that it will be ready soon after our arrival.
 We arrive in time for freeflow at the lock and so it is quickly through and tied up, Maria doing this a little quicker than she would normally, apparently because she needed to see to the potatoes 🙂